 Primeval (2007) - Review

 Primeval was inspired by the true story of Gustave, a monstrous man-eating freshwater crocodile allegedly responsible for hundreds of deaths along a stretch of river located in the African province of Burundi.
 The end result is a slightly above average but nonetheless sporadically entertaining entry in the well-populated “when animals attack” sub-genre of horror.
-It really is impossible to whole-heartedly recommend this movie to anyone who isn’t a card carrying fan of nasty nature movies but it’s certainly more grounded and worthwhile than straight to DVD "delights" such as Dinocroc and Supergator
+It really is impossible to whole-heartedly recommend this movie to anyone who isn’t a card carrying fan of nasty nature movies but it’s certainly more grounded and worthwhile than straight to DVD "delights" such as Dinocroc and Supergator.

-The story focuses on a trio of journalists who embark on a mission into the depths of war-torn Burundi to track down Gustave, the movie's river dwelling villain.
-They are accompanied by a wildlife expert who intends to take the beast alive and a guide who is out to take revenge on the monster that killed his wife.
+intends to take the beast alive and a guide who is out to take revenge on the monster that killed his wife.
 As the hero of the piece Dominic Purcell, best known for his role in TV's Prison Break, is a little lacking as a leading man but acquits himself well in the more action orientated scenes.
 Orlando Jones and Brooke Langton are also decent as the other two journalists.
 As big a fan as I am of Jurgen Prochnow (if you haven't seen Das Boot sort it out) he's not up to the task of filling the rather big boots most famously occupied by the legendary Robert Shaw in Jaws.
 It's common for these sort of movies to have a proxy Quint character and while Prochnow is good in the role of Jacob Krieg he lacks the kind of eccentric edge that may have added to the movie's appeal somewhat.

-With the human element being relatively bland can we rely on our reptilian antagonist to provide some vital thrills?
-Like any movie of this sort it can die on its arse if the beastly villain is anything less than effectively rendered.
-Fortunately that's not the case with Primeval.
-The giant crocodile, which was a product of CGI wizardry, in all its flesh-rending, bone-shattering glory looks very cool and, crucially, feels like it has weight and presence.
+bone-shattering glory looks very cool and, crucially, feels like it has weight and presence.
 Its interaction with the environment is particularly impressive especially any of the many scenes involving water.
 Its physical interactions with its victims are likewise noteworthy.
 Often where CGI is concerned there's a danger of the effects elements failing to occupy the scene alongside the physical surroundings and characters in a fashion that is convincing.
 That's not an issue here and Gustave is a truly impressive creation.
-He's also a vicious son of a bitch and some of the kills are splendidly grisly with one crowd-pleasing death in particular which culminates in Gustave popping a victim’s skull between his teeth being spectacularly messy and wince-worthy.
+He's also a vicious son of a bitch and some of the

 Another somewhat interesting element of the movie is the theory that Gustave has grown to such an immense size by feeding off the corpses of the victims of the slaughter taking place in Burundi.
 Primeval is set against a backdrop of civil war and mass genocide which had been going on for some years with the bodies of thousands of victims being disposed of by throwing them in the river where they ended up fodder for the local wildlife including the crocodile population.
 So essentially this ravenous beast was a product of the evil of mankind.
 The real villain of the movie is not Gustave but rather the militia on opposing sides of this protracted and brutal civil war which between 1993 and 2005 claimed the lives of approx 300,000 people.
 It's an interesting angle.

-Ultimately I wouldn’t say that Primeval is the croc of shit (groan) that its initial reception suggests it to be.
-It’s watchable and at times succeeds in generating a healthy level of suspense and excitement.
-But there’s little here that hasn’t been done many times before (and indeed since) more effectively.
+many times before (and indeed since) more effectively.
 Director Michael Katelman is mostly known for his small screen work and given the opportunity to work on a larger canvas he certainly doesn't embarrass himself.
 But nor does he shine.
 Primeval shouldn't be dismissed entirely but in a world where Rogue, Black Water and Lake Placid exist it falls somewhat short of the mark.

 Steve's Score: